Lionel Finch: Military career

-He went on to command the 13th (Service) Battalion of the Cheshire Regiment in the later stages of the war.
+Finch went on to command the 13th (Service) Battalion of the Cheshire Regiment in the later stages of the war.

 After attending the Staff College, Camberley, from 1924 to 1925.
 Finch became commanding officer of 1st Battalion the Lancashire Fusiliers in 1934.
-He went on to be Assistant Adjutant-General at the War Office in 1936, Deputy Director of Recruiting and Organisation at the War Office in 1939 and Deputy Adjutant-General at the War Office in 1940.
-After that he became General Officer Commanding 18th Infantry Division in June 1940 before retiring in July 1940.
+He went on to be Assistant Adjutant-General at the War Office in 1936, Deputy Director of Recruiting and Organisation at the War Office in 1939, and along with it came a promotion to the rank of major general, and Deputy Adjutant-General at the War Office in 1940.
+After that he briefly became General Officer Commanding (GOC) of the 18th Infantry Division in June 1940 before retiring in July.

 Finch was appointed a Companion of the Order of the Bath on 1 July 1941.
 He retired to Sussex, where he died on 23 October 1982, at the age of 94.